 Looking for a quick weekend getaway from New Delhi?
 Visit Kalagarh, near Jim Corbett!

-As I left New Delhi, and with that, the imposing concrete buildings behind me, I could already smell fresh air.
+As I left New Delhi, and with that, the imposing concrete buildings behind me, I could already smell the fresh air.
 The beautiful countryside of Uttar Pradesh with periodic glimpses of green pastures and lush foliage were enough to keep me going even on a hot summer day.
 It had been less than 4 hours since I left home and a part of me already wanted to go astray, ride aimlessly on quaint walkways, spotting friendly locals and some rare wildlife.
 This was certainly one of the most picturesque (though equally confusing) drives I’ve ever experienced near New Delhi – the kind that makes you introspect at each turn, as you listen to the tunes of rusting winds, connecting trees, and distant chirping birds!

 I remember when I was planning my 20-day motorbiking trip across Uttarakhand (towards Munisyari) I wanted to keep my first day’s ride as easy and unchallenging as possible.
 I mean during a summer day, of 40-degree Celsius temperature, even a 6-hour ride can feel tiring.
 And when you’re riding a motorcycle, with all the safety gear, every sense of TIREDNESS becomes even more TIRING.
-Naturally, I wanted to ride as less as possible.
+Naturally, I wanted to ride as little as possible.

 This left me with a simple choice – ride nowhere beyond Jim Corbett.
 The only problem was, however, I never heard good things about the place.
 “Jim Corbett is a tourist trap bro, with almost no wildlife, and super-expensive resorts” I remember a friend once told me.
 So, one thing was clear, if I am staying in or around Jim Corbett, I am staying nowhere close to where tourists often frequent – the popular Ramnagar.
 Though it was true that the place I finally ended up staying was equally disappointing when it came to ‘spotting any wildlife’ the fact that it was closest to New Delhi (even closer than Jim Corbett) peaceful, offbeat, and serene, made it up to me.